 But then, in came the snake.
 There was a back up in the water pipes, the carpet was ruined, and a few items were destroyed.
 We cleaned it up as best we could, and in the meantime much of what had been free space became space for more books, manuscripts, and such.
 I glanced up one day to discover I was working in not so much an office as a warehouse that looked a bit like the huge one in Raiders of the Lost Ark that contains all the strange artifacts of the world.

 Books went into storage, we repaired the bottom floor, then we brought the books out of storage and began putting them back into the library.
-In the meantime, we moved the work area to a small bedroom upstairs.
-This was to be temporary until the bottom floor was finished.
+In the meantime, we moved the work area to a small bedroom upstairs. site down This was to be temporary until the bottom floor was finished.
 My work space was now a small desk and an overhang of wire racks from which dangled manuscripts and notes and contracts.
 I wrote several books and two screenplays there.

 When the bottom floor was finished and looking quite spiffy, a water hose attached to the washer on the second floor promptly snapped while we were out for the day.
 Returning, we discovered the entire second floor was ruined, and the floor below was even worse.
 Two floors done in by one broken hose.
 Water was ankle deep on both floors, and it was seeping through the boards in the ceiling to the bottom floor with such consistency that it was like standing outside in a summer rain.
 Worse, it took a while to get the constant blast of water turned off.

 For me, the killer wasn’t the house repairs, it was the loss of three thousand books, many of them signed by authors I admired, authors who were friends, and, in some cases, sadly, now deceased.
 That was one of the most depressing days of my life.